EricCabrol/VehicleDynamics/Minaker.md

 Chapter 6 about **Multibody dynamics** becomes more theoretical, explaining how the governing equations are generated.
 I would have liked to see a paragraph explaining the fundamental difference between pure multibody softwares and solvers based on prior symbolic resolution of the equations of motion (like all the commercial softwares dedicated to vehicle dynamics)

-**What I did appreciate**
+In the last chapter about **Mathematics** I appreciate the focus on the difference between algebraic and differential equations, often not well known.

+### Conclusion

+**I did appreciate that**
-The main concepts are clearly explained.
-The balance between equations and text is fine.
-Most of the equations come with interpretations.
+* The main concepts are clearly explained.
+* The balance between "theory" and "physics" is fine.
+* Most of the equations come with interpretations.

+** I was less convinced by **
+* The quite high $/page cost :)
-Some conventions can be confusing : for example damping matrix is called `L`, and yaw rate is called `r`, longitudinal velocity is called `u`, while `v` is the lateral velocity ...
-SAE sign conventions are used
+* Some non-intuitive conventions : for example damping matrix is called `L`, and yaw rate is called `r`, longitudinal velocity is called `u`, while `v` is the lateral velocity ...
+SAE sign conventions are used (except in chapter 6, but the reader is warned)